Washingtonwei/use-case-style-guide/use-case-templates/README.md

         </li>
         <li>
           The System asks the User to make changes to this
-          <em>&lt;whatever&gt;</em> where allowed according to "Details"
+          <em>&lt;whatever&gt;</em> where allowed according to the "Details"
-          defined in Associated Information and "Security/access concerns" defined in Business Rules of this use case.
+          defined in the Associated Information and the "Security/access concerns" defined in the Business Rules of this use case.
         </li>
         <li>
-          The User makes changes to this <em>&lt;whatever&gt;</em> until confirming that she has finished changing.
+          The User makes changes to this <em>&lt;whatever&gt;</em> until she confirms that she has finished changing.
         </li>
         <li>
-          The System validates the User's changes and alerts warning messages according to "Details" defined in Associated Information of this use case.
+          The System validates the User's changes and alerts warning messages according to the "Details" defined in the Associated Information of this use case.
         </li>
         <li>The User acknowledges the warnings and chooses to continue.</li>
         <li>
           The System displays the updated details of this
-          <em>&lt;whatever&gt;</em> and alerts the User to confirm change.
+          <em>&lt;whatever&gt;</em> and alerts the User to confirm the change.
         </li>
         <li>
-          The User either confirms change (continues normal flow) or chooses to continue to change the details (return to step 5).
+          The User either confirms the change (continues the normal flow) or chooses to continue to change the details (return to step 5).
         </li>
         <li>
-          The System saves the changes, carries out the effect of change according to "Details" defined in Associated Information of this use case, and informs the User that this
+          The System saves the changes, carries out the effect of change according to the "Details" defined in the Associated Information of this use case, and informs the User that this
           <em>&lt;whatever&gt;</em> has been changed.
         </li>
         <li>
           The System notifies relevant actors about the change of
-          <em>&lt;whatever&gt;</em> according to "Notification" defined in
+          <em>&lt;whatever&gt;</em> according to the "Notification" defined in
-          Associated Information of this use case.
+          the Associated Information of this use case.
         </li>
         <li>Use case ends.</li>
       </ol>